 We understand what “risk a lot to save a lot” and “risk nothing to save nothing” mean.
 The only variable is the ability to truly understand when there is a life at stake and when there is zero possibility of tenability.
-Once this has been established, the decision should be less-challenging than the “gray” area.
+Once this has been established, the decision should be less challenging than the “gray” area.

 Being able to make decisions within the “gray” area depends on your ability to manage risk and to truly understand your capabilities to establish the complete fireground safety net.
-This decision making often requires
+This decision making often requires the following:

 · Experienced company officers